-As food bloggers, we start writing about foodie holidays weeks in advance so our readers have time to put together yummy menus for the big day – whatever day that may be.
-This means, however, that by the time the actual holiday rolls around I’ve pretty much moved on.
+As a food content creator, I start planning and prepping for food-centric holidays weeks in advance so that by the time the actual holiday rolls around I’ve pretty much moved on.

 Case in point, I saw a Valentine’s Day commercial the other day and wondered why the heck it was still airing.
 Oh yeah, because Valentine’s Day isn’t until next week!